rileydev23/ecochallenge/README.md

 ---
 ## 1. Introduction
 Reducing the carbon footprint is a crucial concern for young urban professionals.
 However, their busy lifestyles often make it challenging to adopt sustainable habits.
-To address this issue, we propose the development of a mobile application tailored to their needs, aiming to make sustainability practices accessible and engaging.
+To address this issue, we propose the development of a mobile application tailored to their needs, aiming to make sustainability practices accessible and engaging through fun activities and challenges.

 ## 2. Team